uripeled2/DecisionTreeClassifier/README.md

 # form_DecisionTree

-I make a gogle form in goal to collect data on pepole opinion about agricultural crime.
+I made a google form document in order to collect data regarding people’s opinions about agricultureal crime.

-The file load_data takes the information from csv file and manipulation so I can work with it.
+The file load data took the information from the csv file and manipulated it which aloud me to work with the data I collected.

 The file DecisionTreeClassifier implementaion Tree Classifier.